apache/sedona/README.md

 Some of the key features of Apache Sedona include:

 * Support for a wide range of geospatial data formats, including GeoJSON, WKT, and ESRI Shapefile.
-* Scalable distributed processing of large datasets.
+* Scalable distributed processing of large vector and raster datasets.
 * Tools for spatial indexing, spatial querying, and spatial join operations.
 * Integration with popular geospatial python tools such as GeoPandas.
 * Integration with popular big data tools, such as Spark, Hadopp, Hive, and Flink for data storage and querying.